-Our faculty- and student-led research is known around the world.
-Our student team is the only one that's won the prestigious international Imperial Barrel Award three times.
+Our faculty and student-led research is known around the world.
+Our student team is the only one in the world that has won the prestigious International Imperial Barrel Award three times.
 We've revolutionized detecting carbon dioxide levels, giving us a way to look 400 million years into the past.
 We're curators of the Geology Museum, a place to research and exhibit fossils, minerals, and rocks.